Links on SoundGuys may earn us a commission. Learn more.

 Beats alternatives under $100

 Beats products are everywhere, and a pair of Beats headphones can be pretty expensive relative to the competition.
 But you’re in luck: you can get better sound than Beats for under $100.

 We’ll kick this party off with an oldie but a goodie: the Sony MDR-7506 headphones.
 Although the Beats Studio3 has the name “studio” in their name, you won’t find any audio engineers wearing them.
 The Sony MDR-7506, however, is an industry-standard.

 Editor’s note: This article was updated on July 18, 2022, to include a Notable mentions section, FAQ section, frequency response and isolation charts for the Sony MDR-7506, Anker Soundcore Life A1, Sennheiser HD 350BT, a contents menu, and to add the Monoprice BT-600ANC to the Best list.

 If you really want studio headphones, get the Sony MDR-7506

 One of the main reasons people enjoy Beats headphones is the emphasized bass response.
 While that’s fine for some people, that’s not ideal when you’re actually working with audio whether that means producing or mixing.
-You don’t want a pair of headphones that are going to color your music in any way, and this is where the Sony MDR-7506 headphones shine.
-They reproduce accurate audio and have remained an industry standard for decades. frequency range and have a sound that people have relied on for decades.
+You don’t want a pair of headphones that will color your music in any way, and this is where the Sony MDR-7506 headphones shine.
+It reproduces accurate audio and has remained an industry standard for decades.
+It has frequency range that people have relied on for decades.